Venomous snakes in Washington – What are the chances you’ll meet one?

 You're hiking in Washington state.
 In the path ahead, a snake slithers into view.
 How worried should you be?

 CPR Seattle’s Heartsaver First Aid class touches on what to do in the event of snakebite.
 Our Wilderness First Aid course also expands on the topic.
-Out of the dozen or so species of snakes that are native to Washington state, only one, the Western rattlesnake, is venomous.
-As they are not found in Western Washington, you can usually assume any snake you encounter in the greater Seattle area is not venomous.
+Out of the dozen or so species of snakes that are native to Washington state, only one, the Western rattlesnake, is venomous enough to be of a hazard to humans.
+As they are not found in Western Washington, you can usually assume any snake you encounter in the greater Seattle area is not venomous to humans.

 Common in eastern Washington, the Western rattlesnake may be encountered in proximity to their dens.
 These can often be found among rocks in areas open to sun exposure.
 Spring and fall hikers may find them out and active at dusk and dawn as the snakes move between hibernation spots.